 For In-Band each batch will comprise data up to 150 GB.
 Each wave will be of Six-week duration.

-Migration will be performed across various stages – Plan, Preparation, Migration, UAT and Go-Live.
+Migration will be performed across various stages – Pre-Prep 1, Pre-Prep 2, Preparation, Migration, UAT and Go-Live.
 Please note that there will be no SOR for OOB content.

 Content will be classified as OOB if following criterions are met: